-Following a long lobbying struggle initiated by FXB Founder and President Albina du Boisrouvray, many families from the FXB House managed to obtain decent housing.
+Following a long lobbying struggle initiated by FXB founder and president emerita Albina du Boisrouvray, many families from the FXB House managed to obtain decent housing.
 As part of helping these families continue to live in a rural environment, FXB encouraged the development of farming activities that can lead to self-sufficiency.
 This prompted improvements in health for everyone in the program, especially children.
-Program participants under 25 were more than twice as likely to have a job compared to their peers in Montevideo.
-FXB also took part in an initiative led by UNICEF to add a line to the national budget which referred to monetary support for families caring for orphans.
+Program participants younger than 25 were more than twice as likely to have a job compared to their peers in Montevideo.
+FXB also took part in an initiative led by UNICEF to add a line to the national budget that referred to monetary support for families caring for orphans.

 On Dec.
 31, 2009, FXB ended its involvement in the project, as locals learned to maintain the FXB House.
 It is now managed by a local association.